What is the difference between pest control and bird control?

 Birds like pigeons and gulls are agile and very fast compared to a buzzard.
 They have learnt birds such as buzzards are not a real threat, and as buzzards find it hard to catch most birds at the best of times, so they don't bother and spend most of their time scavenging.

 We have wild peregrines nesting why do we have pest birds?

-Why does flying your trained birds of prey work at scaring pest bird’s way? when they don’t find wild birds of prey scary enough to find somewhere else?
+Why does flying your trained birds of prey work at scaring pest bird's when they don't find wild birds of prey scary enough to find somewhere else?

 To answer this, we have to look at wild birds of prey first.
 In the UK there are only a few birds able to catch pigeons, gulls and members of the crow family.
-Most don’t live in urban environments so will never be a threat.
+Most don't live in urban environments, so they will never be a threat.
 That only leaves the sparrow hawk, Buzzards and peregrine falcon.

 Sparrow hawks are small birds and mainly hunt song/garden they are no threat to a gull or corvid, if they catch a pigeon they are unlikely to feed for a few days and due to it usually eating smaller birds is not likely to hunt pigeons for quite some time.
 Hence, the threat to the local population of pest birds is low.

 Buzzards are unlikely to catch birds as they are not agile or fast enough their feet are relatively small, so gripping a bird is difficult as well.

 Peregrines falcons are a wandering bird, and their name means just that and can travel thousands of miles a year.
 Hence, they are not a real threat for very long on a given population, they only hold to a given location during the breeding season and Peregrines tend not to hunt near to their nesting site, as they like to leave any birds like pigeons for the young to practise on before fledging.